napari/docs/docs/howtos/layers/shapes.md

 complex `Polygons` with the mouse.
 The polygon lasso supports using the mouse or tablet.
 When using the mouse, the sequence of events to draw a polygon is as follows:

-    1. Mouse press
+    1. Click mouse (left-click) to begin drawing.
-    2. Move mouse while not mouse pressed
+    2. Move mouse—without holding down the mouse button—to draw the polygon.
-    3. Mouse press to finish draw
+    3. Click mouse (left-click) or press `escape` to end drawing—the polygon will auto-complete.

 The polygon lasso tool can also be used to draw `Polygons` using a tablet.
 In this case, drawing the polygon is started by touching the tablet screen with the tablet stylus and drawing will continue for as long as the pencil is moved while touching the tablet screen.
 Note that similar behavior is also available when using a macOS trackpad, using three-finger drag mode.